 NTPS operates with a matrix structure where faculty and staff report to the Chief Operations Officer for operational issues (e.g. scheduling) and to the Chief Academic Officer/Head of Training for academic related matters (e.g. curriculum).
-Students should contact the relevant Chiefs of Academics for questions relating to specific coursework.
+Students should contact the relevant course coordinators for questions relating to specific coursework.